Aftermath: 34 - Until Our City Be Afire (2017)

 Mako again gives him a look of total faith.

 Kids are weird.
-Totally strange.
-He’s pretty sure that he was well on his way to bitter at her age.
-But then, who wouldn’t be bitter when their biochemistry textbook definitely had a greater volume than their own ribcage?
+Extremely strange.
+He’s pretty sure he was well on his way to bitter at her age.
+But then, who wouldn’t be bitter when their biochemistry textbook had a greater volume than their own ribcage?

 Mako must’ve had nice parents that rewarded those hopeful looks.